ibm-cloud-docs/cephaas/README.md

 # IBM Storage Ceph as a Service (CephaaS)

 Documentation source repository for CephaaS deployment and configuration.
-Published at https://test.cloud.ibm.com/docs/sdsaas.
+Published at https://test.cloud.ibm.com/docs/cephaas.

 ## Creating content

-Follow these steps to add to the SDSaaS deployment guide docs.
+Follow these steps to add to the cephaas deployment guide docs.

-:information_source: **Tip:** If you'd rather give feedback about the documentation, create an [issue](https://github.ibm.com/cloud-docs/sdsaas/issues).
+:information_source: **Tip:** If you'd rather give feedback about the documentation, create an [issue](https://github.ibm.com/cloud-docs/cephaas/issues).

 ### Before you begin